-My signature below certifies that I understand the foregoing agreement that "at-will" status is the sole and entire agreement between the School and myself concerning the duration of my employment and the circumstances under which my employment may be terminated.
+My acknowledgment in receiving this document conveys that I understand the foregoing agreement that the "at-will" status is the sole and entire agreement between the School and myself concerning the duration of my employment and the circumstances under which my employment may be terminated.
 It supersedes all prior agreements, understandings and representations (whether written or oral) concerning my employment with the School.